Mantra and Music

 from Chant Your Heart Open CD

-Why Chant Mantras?
+Why Chant Mantra?

 The age-old tradition of mantra chanting - also called kirtan - is a valuable tool on the spiritual path.
 It can be used by anyone looking for inner peace and joy, regardless of their belief system.
-It is a powerful way of connecting with the Divine, and can help reach a deep state of bliss.
+It is a powerful way of connecting with the Divine and can help reach a deep state of bliss.